 Our knowledgeable and experienced team of doctors --

-Jim Beebee, D.V.M., Jill Oliveira,D.V.M., and Steve Jakobsen, D.C. -- and friendly staff provide a full spectrum of traditional and alternative care for family pets, including dogs, cats, rabbits, and pocket pets.
+Jim Beebee, D.V.M., Jill Oliveira,D.V.M., and Steve Jakobsen, D.C. -- and friendly staff provide a full spectrum of traditional care for your family dogs and cats.
 We offer preventative health care, leading edge diagnostics and monitoring equipment and alternative therapies.
 We have a special interest in dentistry, dermatology, cardiology, behavior problems, and surgery.
 In addition, we have offered chiropractic services since 1996 with Dr. Jakobsen, a licensed doctor of chiropractics.

 Preventative Health Care